Souris, Manitoba: Attractions

 The Souris Swinging Bridge was destroyed in the 1976 flood and again in the flood of 2011.
 A new, higher, swinging bridge opened during the summer of 2013.
 A new swimming pool was constructed in 2010 and is located in Victoria Park, along with numerous walking trails and a bird sanctuary known for its flock of peacocks.
-The Rock Shop sells many rocks and all of different sizes and varieties.

 Sports

-Souris is home to the Southwest Cougars, an ice hockey team which plays in the Manitoba Midget 'AAA' Hockey League.
-It is also home of the Souris (SW) Sabres, which is part of the school program.
-It includes; hockey, basketball, volleyball, football, and rugby.
+Souris is home to the Southwest Cougars, an ice hockey team which plays in the Manitoba U-18 'AAA' Hockey League.
+It is also home of the Souris Sabres, which is part of the Souris School athletics program, and a member of the Manitoba High School Athletic Association.
+They participate in 15 sports, including; hockey, basketball, volleyball, football, and rugby.

 Another local hockey team is the Souris Elks, which is a senior team in the Tiger Hills Hockey League.